-MySuper is the default option for members who don’t choose how to invest their super.
-You can choose to invest in MySuper, select from our other investment options or you can have a combination of these.
+MLC MySuper is the default option for members who don’t choose where to invest their super.
+Alternatively, you can choose to invest in MLC MySuper, or select from our other investment options or you can have a combination of these.

-Our MySuper option invests in higher growth investments when you’re younger to give your super more opportunity to grow.
+MLC MySuper invests in higher growth investments when you’re younger to give your super more opportunity to grow.

 You're still a while off retirement, so we'll concentrate on growing your super.